Emporia, Kansas: Primary and secondary

 The community is served by Emporia USD 253 public school district, which has one high school (Emporia High School), one middle school, and six elementary schools, as well as an early childhood center.

 The community is also served by two private schools: Emporia Christian School (preschool-8th grade) and Sacred Heart Catholic School (preschool-5th grade).

 Library

-The Emporia Public Library, has been in operation since 1869 and is the oldest in the state of Kansas to remain in operation.
+The Emporia Public Library has been in operation since 1869 and is the oldest in the state of Kansas to remain in operation.

 Transportation

 Air

 The city is served by the Emporia Municipal Airport.

 Bus

 Bus service within the city is provided by LCAT, or Lyon County Area Transportation.
-The agency provides fixed-route bus service to the city of Emporia and paratransit service to the disabled and the rest of Lyon County.
+The agency provides demand and deviated fixed-route bus services within the city of Emporia.
+Lyon County.
 The buses are a service of Lyon County, with significant support coming from the Kansas Department of Transportation.
-The Greyhound Lines has a bus stop in Emporia.